About The Equipping Bible™ and Its Designer, Sunny

 Voila!
 The Equipping Bible™ concept was born.

-from the best books to help every Christian utilize the best tool ever created: the Bible.
-Then we point them to
+tools from the best books to help every Christian utilize the best tool ever created: the Bible.
+Then we point

-need and my personal passion for organizing information.
+a real need and my personal passion for organizing information.
 I don't think this is a coincidence.
-I feel a real burden
+I feel a

 The Equipping Bible™ is my calling and I will continue to develop these materials;